textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 You should only write documentation for which there are existing open [Issues defining documentation objectives](https://docs.textpattern.com/brand/user-docs-collaboration#documentation-repository-protocols).

-However, before editors can know what Issues to create, there must be a prior assessment of what topics are needed, as reflected by scenario steps 4 and 5 in the previous section.
+However, before editors can know what Issues to create, a prior assessment of what topics are needed must be conducted, as reflected by scenario steps 4 and 5 in the previous section.

 ### Identifying potential topics